bcfgothenburg/Hands-on/README.md

 * [Scatter plots](https://github.com/bcfgothenburg/Hands-on/wiki/Scatter-plots)

-For more information on current hands-on sessions can be found [here](https://cf.gu.se/english/bioinformatics/education_and_training/hands-on)
+For more information on current hands-on sessions can be found at our official [webpage](https://www.gu.se/en/core-facilities/bioinformatics-bcf/education-and-training#Hands-on)